Evolverive/Backend-task/README.md

 # Backend-task
 Destination of this repositorium is making operations on database, which is taking it's information from Omdb API.

 1.First of all.
 The task which is performed in __"_main_"__is making database file by taking Titles from "movies.csv" file and then downloading every needed columns from API to new csv file ("movies_done.csv").
 After downloading, dataframe with needed informations is tranformed to SQLite file, which is helping to perform operation on data.

-2.Then there's making CLI in TEST_CLI.py which is using every programmed function to get done required tasks Essential file with a class with functions used by CLI is TestFunctions.py
+2.Then there's making CLI in TEST_CLI.py which is using every programmed function to get done required tasks

 For User:
 Use in terminal in this directory file TEST_CLI.py, which is perfomorming functions defined in TestFunctions.py